tlevine/www.thomaslevine.com/content/!/data-science/index.md

 These problems aren't at all specific to data science; it's the same with any sexy field.

-## Why I define it now
+### Why I define it now
 Recently, many people have suggested that I teach data science.
-That sounded fun, but teaching data science involves defining it somewhat, so now I give in and define it.
+That sounded fun, but teaching data science involves defining it enough that I can teach it, so now I give in and define it.

-People are still going to use data science to mean whatever they want, but there is a newly useful approach to quantitative research that comes up in a lot of settings, and I'm going to call that "data science".
+People are still going to use data science to mean whatever they want, but there is a newly useful approach to quantitative research that comes up in a lot of settings, and I suppose we could call that "data science".

 ## The mindset
-I see data science as a mindset.
+I see data science as this mindset:
-(I also see ergonomics as a mindset, so maybe any discipline is a mindset.)
-Here are the main parts of the mindset.

-1. I want to study how complex systems work.
+> Computing power and storage are cheap, so I'm going to exploit them to study how the world works.

+This is also my mindset.
+I'm going to talk about all of the corollaries that stem from my mindset, and I guess we'll say that that's data science.

+### Anything can be quantified
-2. Everything can be turned into a number, and these numbers can be put in tables.
+Everything can be turned into a number, and these numbers can be put in tables.
-3. Don't use questionnaires, lab studies or other highly manual data collection processes; it is often cheaper and more statistically sound to unobtrusobly record things that people are already doing.
+By quantifying things, we simplify them such that a computer can process them.

+To me, there is no big difference between "qualitative" and "quantitative" data nor between "unstructured" and "structured" data because I know that I can convert between these opposites.

+### Boring work should be sent to robots
+I

+To say this more explosively, I value laziness.

+3. Data collection should be automatic and unobtrusive; questionnaires and lab studies are too much work.
 4. You don't need a full-fleged research plan before you start collecting data;
     record everything that is convenient, and store it in the most raw form.
 5. When asked a question about the world, adapt the question so that it can be